-Join Alice Éclair in her extraordinary spying adventures, A Recipe for Trouble and A Spoonful of Spying by author Sarah Todd Taylor.
+Join Alice Éclair in her extraordinary spying adventures, A Recipe for Trouble, A Spoonful of Spying and the latest book, A Sprinkling of Danger, by author Sarah Todd Taylor.

 Sarah was brought up in Yorkshire and Wales surrounded by books and cats.
 She discovered the theatre when she was a teenager and was instantly hooked, appearing in over 20 musicals in her hometown as well as helping out backstage.
-In her spare time she likes to sing opera in wonderful dresses, and she shares her home in Wales with her fabulous husband, two guinea pigs and a hamster.
+In her spare time she likes to sing opera in wonderful dresses, and she shares her home in Wales with her husband, two guinea pigs and a hamster.

-Turn back the clock, step into Paris in the 1930s, and join Alice Éclair in her extraordinary spying adventures, A Recipe for Trouble and A Spoonful of Spying.
-With mysteries to solve, cakes to make and friends to help, Alice is always on the case!
-We asked author Sarah Todd Taylor to tell us more about her mystery series and the latest book, Alice Éclair: Spy Extraordinaire: A Spoonful of Spying!
+Turn back the clock, step into Paris in the 1930s, and join Alice Éclair in her extraordinary spying adventures, A Recipe for Trouble, A Spoonful of Spying and her latest mystery, A Sprinkling of Danger!
+With cakes to bake, mysteries to solve and friends to help, Alice is always on the case!
+We asked author Sarah Todd Taylor to tell us more about Alice Eclair: Spy Extraordinaire!

 Q&A with Sarah Todd Taylor